 Aristotle wished to encourage this ambition of his pupil’s and so, when he replied to justify his action, he pointed out that these so-called oral doctrines were in a sense both published and not published.
 For, in truth, his treatise on metaphysics is written in a style which makes it useless for those who wish to study or teach the subject from the beginning: the book serves simply as a memorandum for those who have already been taught its general principles.

 Those who are within the various bloodlines, such as the Merovingian bloodlines, are tutored from a young age in the Trivium (grammar, logic, and rhetoric), the Quadrivium (music, geometry, astronomy, and mathematics), Hermeticism/alchemy (the seven universal laws), natural law, and philosophy.
 I’d add psychology, both group and individual, for becoming royalty in modern times.
 The bloodlines are not taught “what” to think like the rest of us were, rather they are taught “how” to think, and are able to apply their superior modes of thinking to everything in their life.
-It’s much easier to reflect and do process work on oneself when you’ve been taught “how” to think, than if you were taught “what” to think, because now you have the means to actually unravel your limiting beliefs, become emotionally intelligent, and to develop your personality (ego / individual / identity) in a way that’s efficient and productive.
-When one has only been taught “what” to think and not “how” to think, it’s easier (more efficient and productive) to just feel their feelings, rather than to examine and understand them, because incorrect thinking processes will be used, and it will be like a hamster running in a wheel going nowhere—poor thinking causes poor results.
+It’s much easier to reflect and do process work on oneself when you’ve been taught “how” to think, than if you were taught “what” to think, because now you have the means to actually unravel your limiting beliefs, become emotionally intelligent, and to develop your personality (ego / individuality / identity) in a way that’s efficient and productive.
+When one has only been taught “what” to think and not “how” to think, it’s easier (more efficient and productive) to just feel their feelings, and at least express/heal them in a limited fashion, than to reflect, examine, and understand them, since incorrect thinking processes will be used if they do attempt to work through them with their poor thinking, and it will be like a hamster running in a wheel going nowhere—poor thinking typically causes poor results.

 In the movie The Matrix Reloaded, which was a metaphor in movie form about the logic/understanding aspect of the Trivium, the Merovingian (who is a metaphor that represents the various bloodlines in real life), had this to say about the power differential between the bloodlines and the regular people, and he narrows it down to “the why”, aka understanding causality.